Porting to the Universal Windows Platform (C++)

 To port a Windows 8.1 Runtime Component to the UWP

 In the New Project dialog in Visual Studio 2017, locate the Windows Universal node.
-If you don't see this node, install the Tools for Windows 10 first.
+If you don't see this node, install the Windows 10 SDK first.
 Choose the Windows Runtime Component template, give a name for your component, and choose the OK button.
 The component name will be used as the namespace name, so you might want to use the same name as your old projects' namespace.
 This requires that you create the project in a different folder from the old one.
 If you choose a different name, you can update the namespace name in the generated code files.

 Close the project.